NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 image will be written on output).
 A warning will be printed in that case.
 This holds for both PAN and multi-spectral images.

-The above-mentioned scenario does not apply to WorldView-1, 3, or GeoEye-1.
+This scenario does not apply to WorldView-1, 3, or GeoEye-1.

 Usage
 ^^^^^